 - Extract content from strings and generate hashes.

 - Monitor network trends and app performance in pre-built dashboards.

 - Use independent Stream forwarder to capture and send data from remote linux machines.

 - Deploy and scale rapidly and unobtrusively with no need for tagging or instrumentation.

-To get started creating streams, see Configure Streams in the Splunk App for Stream User Manual.
+splunk_app_stream for stream configuration management, see Configure Streams in the Splunk Stream User Manual.

 This documentation applies to the following versions of Splunk Stream™: 7.0.0, 7.0.1